Archipel des Glénan

 Ferry to Archipel des Glénan: schedules and fares

-To reach Archipel des Glénan, 3 ferry routes are available departing from Bénodet, Concarneau, Fouesnant.
-The boat crossing takes between 55 and 70 minutes depending on the departure port and company.
+To reach Archipel des Glénan, 5 ferry routes are available departing from Bénodet, Concarneau, Beg-Meil (Fouesnant), Pointe de Trévignon (Trégunc).
+The boat crossing takes between 30 and 90 minutes depending on the departure port and company.

 Ferry companies to Archipel des Glénan